 Start by downloading our free Wheel of Life worksheet which contains a blank Wheel of Life diagram as shown in figure 2, below.

-Start by brainstorming the 6 to 8 dimensions of your life that are important for you.
+Start by brainstorming the six to eight dimensions of your life that are important for you.
 Different approaches to this are:

 Write down these dimensions on the Wheel of Life diagram, one on each spoke of the life wheel.